wl4g-blockchain/avalanche-icm-contracts/contracts/validator-manager/README.md

 ## Usage

+In general, it is recommended that validator set management be done through `PoSValidatorManager`/`PoAValidatorManager` function calls.
+These will in turn call `ValidatorManager` to update the validator set on chain and issue the corresponding ICM message.
+It is valid to call the equivalent `ValidatorManager` function directly, but side effects such as unlocking stake or issuing validation rewards will not take effect until the `PoSValidatorManager`/`PoAValidatorManager` is called.

 ### Register a Validator

-Validator registration is initiated with a call to `initiateValidatorRegistration`.
+Validator registration is initiated with a call to `initiateValidatorRegistration` on the `PoSValidatorManager` or `PoAValidatorManager`.
 The sender of this transaction is registered as the validator owner.
 Churn limitations are checked - only a certain (configurable) percentage of the total weight is allowed to be added or removed in a (configurable) period of time.
 The `ValidatorManager` then constructs a [`RegisterL1ValidatorMessage`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#registerl1validatormessage) Warp message to be sent to the P-Chain.
 Each validator registration request includes all of the information needed to identify the validator and its stake weight, as well as an `expiry` timestamp before which the `RegisterL1ValidatorMessage` must be delivered to the P-Chain.
 If the validator is not registered on the P-Chain before the `expiry`, then the validator may be removed from the contract state by calling `completeEndValidation`.

 The `RegisterL1ValidatorMessage` is delivered to the P-Chain as the Warp message payload of a `RegisterL1ValidatorTx`.
 Please see the transaction [specification](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#registerl1validatortx) for validity requirements.
 The P-Chain then signs a [`L1ValidatorRegistrationMessage`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#l1validatorregistrationmessage) Warp message indicating that the specified validator was successfully registered on the P-Chain.